 Monday, 9 July & Thursday, 12 July, 6.00 – 9.00pm

 By Cyril Wong (Singapore), writer

-In this session, Cyril Wong will guide participants away from the ekphrastic towards poetry’s other approaches to art.
-A Singapore Literature Prize-winning author of poetry collections such as Unmarked Treasure (2004) and The Lover’s Inventory (2015), Wong completed his doctoral degree in English Literature at the National University of Singapore in 2012 and is a recipient of the National Arts Council’s Young Artist Award in 2005,
+Cyril Wong will guide participants away from the ekphrastic towards poetry’s other approaches to art.
+A Singapore Literature Prize-winning author of poetry collections such as Unmarked Treasure (2004) and The Lover’s Inventory (2015), Wong completed his doctoral degree in English Literature at the National University of Singapore in 2012 and is a recipient of the National Arts Council’s Young Artist Award in 2005.

-By Pauline J. Yao (United States/Hong Kong), Lead Curator, Visual Art, M+ Museum, Hong Kon
+By Pauline J. Yao (United States/Hong Kong), Lead Curator, Visual Art, M+ Museum, Hong Kong

 By Nuraliah Norasid (Singapore), author